2023 Solar Incentives Guide for Plainfield, NJ - Tax Credits & Rebates

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (generally small) amount of electricity can qualify for SRECs or other performance-based incentives.
-SRECs and the like are typically given at the state level.
-SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a specific (normally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
+SRECs and the like are typically given by your state government.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

-- Net Metering: Be sure to speak to your Plainfield utility company about signing a net metering contract.
-This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Be sure to talk to your Plainfield utility company about signing a net metering contract.
+This will allow you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Plainfield solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Plainfield solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.